dvainrub/data-exercises/README.md

 # data-exercises
-Exercises for the Big Data Course
+This is a private repository with exercises for Data Engineers, Analysts and Scientists.